S5SAJID/nex/file_organizer/docs/contributing.md

 - Provide constructive feedback
 - Focus on the code, not the person

-Thank you for contributing to File Organizer!
+Thank you for contributing to nex!